A Universal Dynamic Program and Refined Existence Results for Decentralized Stochastic Control: Supporting Results

 \subsection{The strategic measures approach and a review of some related results}

-In \cite{YukselSaldiSICON17}, strategic measures for decentralized stochastic control were introduced.
-In this section, we review some of the results in \cite{YukselSaldiSICON17} that will be instrumental in the dynamic programming approach to be presented in the following section.
+In \cite{YukselSaldiSICON17}, strategic measures for decentralized stochastic control were studied.
+In this section, we review some of the results in \cite{YukselSaldiSICON17} that will be relevant in the dynamic programming approach to be presented in the following section.

-For single-DM stochastic control problems, {\it strategic measures} are defined (see \cite{schal1975dynamic}, \cite{piunovskii1998controlled}, \cite{dynkin1979controlled} and \cite{feinberg1996measurability}) as the set of probability measures induced on the product spaces of the state and action pairs by measurable control policies: Given an initial distribution on the state, and a policy, one can uniquely define a probability measure on the product space.
-Certain measurability, compactness and convexity properties of strategic measures for single decision maker problems were studied in \cite{dynkin1979controlled}, \cite{piunovskii1998controlled}, \cite{feinberg1996measurability} and \cite{blackwell1976stochastic}.

-In \cite{YukselSaldiSICON17}, through such a strategic measures formulation, existence, convexity and Borel measurability properties were established, which will be utilized later in the paper.
+For single-DM stochastic control problems, {\it strategic measures} are defined (see \cite{schal1975dynamic}, \cite{piunovskii1998controlled}, \cite{dynkin1979controlled} and \cite{feinberg1996measurability}) as the set of probability measures induced on the sequence spaces of the state and action pairs by measurable control policies.
+In \cite{YukselSaldiSICON17}, through such a strategic measures formulation, existence, convexity and Borel measurability properties were established for decentralized stochastic control.
 It was shown in particular that, strategic measures for decentralized stochastic control can behave drastically different when compared with classical stochastic control problems.